CLI Overview

 Commands that support --limit return the first N items from the API’s default

 ordering.
-For robin trades, that means the newest trade feed items first.
+For robin notifications and robin trades, that means the newest

-Confirmed executions and pending submissions can appear in the same feed when
+items first.
+Confirmed executions and pending submissions can appear in the

 Principles